 The ADDIE model entails analysis of speaking difficulties of said target pupils in English.
 It involves designing, developing, implementing and evaluating the Language Intervention Program that suits the needs of said Indigenous learners.
 The Language Intervention design, development, implementation and evaluation processes considered the RtI-Problem Solving Model and theories of Constructivism and Social Learning.
 Implementing of the Language Intervention Program was carried out through training of teacher/s and parents as well.
 This phase of the study determined the strengths and weakness of the Language Intervention Program.
-These strengths and weakness were the basis for the revision to suit the individual needs of IP learner in each case study.
-The final output of the study was the blueprint of the Language Intervention Program for IP learners with speaking difficulties in English.
+These strengths and weakness were the basis for the revision to suit the individual needs of IP learner of the study was the blueprint of the Language Intervention Program for IP learners with speaking difficulties in English.